bethsmith0623/SEI-CC_4/work/w01/d4/04-dom-events.md

 - DOM events are the bedrock of interactivity on web pages.

-- DOM events enable us as developers to implement _event-driven programming_.
-This programming paradigm is such that much of our code, written as _event listeners_, runs in response to events being triggered during run-time.
+- DOM events enable us as developers to implement **event-driven programming**.
+This programming paradigm is such that much of our code runs in response to events being triggered during run-time.

 ---
 ### What are DOM Events?
 <br>

 - Lots of events are being generated within the browser, for example, when:
-	-  a user moves or clicks the mouse
+	-  A user moves or clicks the mouse
-	-  a user presses a key
+	-  A user presses a key
-	-  when a form is submitted
+	-  When a form is submitted
-	-  when the page has finished loading or has been resized
+	-  When the page has finished loading or has been resized
 	-  etc.

 - Take a gander [here](https://developer.mozilla.org/en-US/docs/Web/Events) at the type and sheer number of events.